gearglow/ReptiliaWithATwist/The List.md

 Another goblin, Lockjaw presumably, led them through an opulent door into a maze of opulent hallways.
 Eventually, they came to another opulent door, which Lockjaw led them through before ducking back out.

-Another goblin was seated behind a desk, with a gas-lamp and several ledgers on it.
+Another goblin, built like a knarled old oak tree with a bushy white beard, was seated behind a desk, with a gas-lamp and several ledgers on it.
 He gestured to the chairs in front of the desk and introduced himself.
 "I am Claymore, the account manager for the Potter estate.
 I wasn't expecting you for a few more years, Mr. Potter."

 Harry inwardly cringed at being addressed as 'Mr.' but shrugged it off. *Not yet,* she told herself.
 "Harry is fine, Claymore," she told the goblin.
 "May this meeting bring profits to our clans and ruin to our enemies."
 So saying, she had a seat in one chair and gestured for Dobby to take the other.
 "This is Dobby, my friend and advisor."